- What is a Clinical Data Registry?

 Production data refers to data generated through clinical processes involving patient care, and it is used to distinguish between data and “test data” which may be submitted for the purposes of enrolling in and testing electronic data transfers.

-A provider or groups who engage with MDinteractive Clinical Data Registry will be able to attest yes to this measure when they do their PI category attestation.
-Attesting to 2 of the measures within this category (CDR would count as one) will be worth 10 points within this category.
+A provider or groups who engage with MDinteractive Clinical Data Registry will be able to attest yes to this objective when they do their PI category attestation.
+Attesting to 2 of the measures within this objective (CDR would count as one) will be worth 10 points (weighted at 25%) within this objective.

 Clinical data registries provide information to health care professionals to improve the quality and safety of the care they provide to their patients.
 Information from clinical data registries can be used to compare the effectiveness of different treatments for the same disease or condition, to evaluate different approaches to a procedure and to monitor the safety of implanted devices.
 The information from clinical data registries is also used to support health care education, accreditation and certification.
 Finally, information from clinical data registries is increasingly used to ensure that payment is adjusted based on the quality of care provided and to give patients the information they need to make better choices.

 Yes, a provider or group can register with MDinteractive Clinical Data Registry.
 MDinteractive Clinical Data Registry is declaring its readiness to meet the Promoting Interoperability Clinical Data Registry Reporting Measure.
 This will count for 1 of the 2 required measures to receive the full 10 points within the Promoting Interoperability category of MIPS.
-A provider or group can also register with MDinteractive Specialized Registry.
+MDinteractive Clinical Data Registry can also be used be used by Eligible Hospitals (EH) or Critical Access Hospitals (CAH) participating in the Promoting Interoperability (PI) Program in 2021.

 The cost for the MDinteractive Clinical Data Registry is $199 per provider.
 Hospitals will pay $199 per bed.
 Payment is made at the time the account is created based on the number of providers indicated.
 Total cost includes: